dcohen-dalton/csx/source/assignments/4-matrix/matrix.rst

 .. admonition:: Extension Ideas

   #.
+Use your ``Matrix`` class to interpolate a polynomial given a set of points.
+Think about whether given *n* points what is the degree of the polynomial you will need to make.
+  #.
+See if you can find a relationship between the derivative of an accumulation function (recall the Riemann sum assignment), and the accumulation function of the derivative of the function.
+  #.
 Use your ``Matrix`` class to balance a chemical equation.
 See this research paper on `Balancing of Chemical Equations using Matrix Algebra <https://iiste.org/Journals/index.php/JNSR/article/viewFile/20721/21315>`_.
-  #.
-Use your ``Matrix`` class to interpolate polynomials.
-Interpolate the equation of accumulation functions.
-Note: is there a pattern that you notice when you differentiate an accumulation function or when you accumulate a function's derivative?

   You could also make a GUI.
 Even if you choose not to make a GUI, you should definitely have a way in which people can input their own polynomials through a command line interface.